 Babywearing and Dads

-Babywearing is a fantastic parenting tool for dads (or uncles, grandfather’s, cousins) as there are numerous benefits specific to them as well as a lot of baby carriers that suit men.
+Babywearing is a fantastic parenting tool for dads (or uncles, grandfather’s, cousins, male caregivers) as there are numerous benefits specific to them as well as a lot of baby carriers that suit men.
 Some men babywear from birth while other’s may take time (and convincing) to try babywearing.

 So what are the benefits for Dads?